Yes, you read that right. I’ve taken those crunchy, minty sticks of delight, smashed them up and made them into cookies.

-I’ve found myself making cookies on demand at around midnight over the last few weeks.
-I always use the same recipe and then add something exciting.
-The basic recipe I use is one I found somewhere amongst the first page of Google about a month back.
+I’ve found myself making cookies on demand at around midnight over the last few weeks – P loves them.
+When it comes to cookies I always use the same base recipe and then add something exciting, in this instance it’s Matchmakers.
+The basic recipe I use is one I found somewhere on the first page of Google about a month back.
 It’s probably changed a little since I started using it so feel free to do a quick search or use mine.
-Most recipes are the same when it comes to cookies.
+Most basic recipes are the same when it comes to cookies.

 100 brown sugar

 225g self-raising flour

 First you need to grab a big bowl, add the sugar and butter then mix.